yaqoobcs/evosnns/README.md

 Evolution of very Small Spiking Neural Networks for Temporal Pattern Recognition

 EvoSNNs is a platform for evolving very small spiking neural networks for a temporal pattern recognition.
 A genetic algorithm is used to optimise connection weights of networks.
-Individual networks are represented as an adjacancy matrix.
+Individual network is represented by an adjacancy matrix.